MILAB-IIT-CV/ATDN_vSLAM/README.md

-# DeepLearning-SLAM
+# ATDN vSLAM
-This is the implementation of the Deep Neural SLAM algorithm that is an all-through Deep Learning based solution for the vision based Simultaneous Localization and Mapping (SLAM) task.
+This is the implementation of the ATDN vSLAM algorithm that is an all-through Deep Learning based solution for the vision based Simultaneous Localization and Mapping (SLAM) task.

 ## Prerequisites